marychellecarreon/learning-typescript/README.md

     $ tsc -w
 ```

-## Advantages of using Typescript
+## When should we use Typescript
-- When you have a large codebase
+- When you have a large codebase, and more than one person works on the project, this can help you avoid a lot of common errors.
+  This is because all the checking will be done by the compiler and therefore, a lot of trivial bugs are caught at a very early stage.

+-